 In keeping with the GAMP philosophy, our life-learned lessons include a sense of commitment, diversity, and enhancement of aptitude, as well as discipline.
 We continue to strive toward the state of unity and continuity.

-Instrumental activities are directed by Mr. Mac Holcomb, Mr. Vincent Rutland, and Mr. Kaveh Saidi; and assisted by itinerant teachers Ms. Aileen Rimando-Jackson (Violin/Viola), Mr. Eric Jones (Cello/Bass), Mr. Darren Lynch (Brass), Mr. Wally Bechtold (Woodwinds), and Mr. Nick Costa (Percussion).
+Instrumental activities are directed by Mr. Mac Holcomb, Mr. Vincent Rutland, and Mr. Kaveh Saidi; and assisted by itinerant teachers Ms. Aileen Rimando-Jackson (Violin/Viola), Mr. Richard Jones (Cello/Bass), Mr. Darren Lynch (Brass), Mr. Wally Bechtold (Woodwinds), and Mr. Nick Costa (Percussion).